fbpx

 Testosterone: What Is It & How Does It Affect Me?

 Testosterone is a sex hormone and an anabolic steroid, and although it is typically considered to be a male hormone, it is also essential for healthy hormone balance in women.
 In men, it is produced in the testes and in women by the ovaries, with women having around a tenth of that seen in men.
-Additionally, it is produced by the adrenal glands of men and women, and by the conversion from other weak androgens.

-• Boosting muscle mass and strength
+• Greater muscle mass and strength

 For women, this hormone has many and varied benefits.
 For instance, during pregnancy, it plays an essential role in the development of the embryo, signalling that a male embryo should develop as a boy.
 It is also key in the emotional and mental state of both men and women.
 When children go through puberty, for example, testosterone causes the growth of hair on the body and gives a healthy glow to the skin and hair.